MicrosoftDocs/bot-docs/articles/thirdparty-channels/channel-facebook.md

 ms.prod: bot-framework
 ms.date:
 ms.reviewer:
 ---

 # Connect a bot to Facebook Messenger

-Configure your bot to communicate using the Facebook Messenger app.
+To configure your bot to communicate using the Facebook Messenger app, complete the steps described in this article.
-You will create a Facebook page, enable Facebook Messenger on that page, and then connect your bot to that app.

-To learn more about developing for Facebook Messenger, see the [Messenger platform documentation](https://developers.facebook.com/docs/messenger-platform).

 ## Create a Facebook page
 Your bot is accessed through a Facebook Page.